caleb10miller/FantasyFootballHelper/README.md

 - **Exploratory Data Analysis (EDA)**: Identifying key trends, distributions, and relationships within the data.
 - **Feature Engineering**: Creating new, meaningful features to improve model performance in future phases.
 - **Machine Learning Modeling**: Predicting fantasy performance using regression models.
-- **Recommender System Construction**: Developing a system to optimize draft selections.
+- **Recommender System Construction**: Developing a hybrid system that combines ML model outputs with rule-based heuristics to enhance draft strategy.
 - **Dashboard UI Development**: Building an interactive tool for users.
+A demo video is linked below showcasing the dashboard's functionality and a full draft simulation.

 ## Data Sources
 Our dataset consists of **NFL player statistics from the 2018-2024 seasons**, collected from reputable sources: